 UGC is the answer to the advertising dilemma

-Online marketing is becoming more and more expensive, causing advertisers to spend 42% more on search advertising, while the amount of time users spend on websites is decreasing.
+Online marketing is becoming more and more expensive, while the amount of time users spend on websites is decreasing.
 Considering your customers don’t really want to see your ads anyway, it’s getting harder to justify the cost of paying for impressions that aren’t turning into conversions.
 The concept of “brand awareness” is useless when your goal is to build a sustainably growing business.

 Rewards are the best way to generate user-generated content